-Coma In medicine, a coma (from the Greek κῶμα koma, meaning deep sleep) is a state of unconsciousness lasting more than six hours, [ 1 ] in which a person: cannot be awakened; fails to respond normally to painful stimuli, light, or sound; lacks a normal sleep-wake cycle; and, does not initiate voluntary actions. [ 1 ] A person in a state of coma is described as being comatose.
-Although a coma patient may appear to be awake, they are unable to consciously feel, speak, hear, or move. [ 2 ] For a patient to maintain consciousness, two important neurological components must function impeccably.
-The first is the cerebral cortex which is the gray matter covering the outer layer of the brain.
+Coma In medicine, a coma (from the Greek κῶμα koma, meaning "deep sleep") is a state of unconsciousness lasting more than six hours, in which a person: cannot be awakened; fails to respond normally to painful stimuli, light, or sound; lacks a normal sleep-wake cycle; and, does not initiate voluntary actions.
+A person in a state of coma is described as being comatose.
+Although a coma patient may appear awake, they are unable to consciously feel, speak, hear, or move.
+For a patient to maintain consciousness, two important neurological components must function.
+The first is the cerebral cortex—the gray matter that covers the outer layer of the brain.

-Infectious mononucleosis (IM; also known as EBV infectious mononucleosis , Pfeiffer's disease, Filatov's disease, [ 1 ] and sometimes colloquially as the kissing disease from its oral transmission or simply as mono in North America and as glandular fever in other English-speaking countries) is an infectious, widespread viral disease caused by the Epstein–Barr virus (EBV), one type of herpes virus, to which more than 90% of adults have been exposed. [ 2 ] [ verification needed ] Occasionally, the symptoms can recur at a later period. [ 3 ] Most people are exposed to the virus as children, when the disease produces no noticeable or only flu-like symptoms.
+Infectious mononucleosis (IM; also known as mono, glandular fever, Pfeiffer's disease, Filatov's disease, and sometimes colloquially as the kissing disease from its oral transmission) is an infectious, widespread viral disease caused by the Epstein–Barr virus (EBV), one type of herpes virus, against which over 90% of adults are likely to have acquired immunity by the age of 40.
+Occasionally, the symptoms can recur at a later period.
+Most people are exposed to the virus as children, when the disease produces no noticeable or only flu-like symptoms.
 Infectious mononucleosis

-Fibromyalgia (FM or FMS) is characterised by chronic widespread pain and allodynia (a heightened and painful response to pressure). [ 1 ] Its exact cause is unknown but is believed to involve psychological, genetic, neurobiological and environmental factors. [ 2 ] [ 3 ] Fibromyalgia symptoms are not restricted to pain, leading to the use of the alternative term fibromyalgia syndrome for the condition.
+Fibromyalgia (FM or FMS) is characterised by chronic widespread pain and allodynia (a heightened and painful response to pressure).
+Its exact cause is unknown but is believed to involve psychological, genetic, neurobiological and environmental factors.
+Fibromyalgia symptoms are not restricted to pain, leading to the use of the alternative term fibromyalgia syndrome for the condition.

-Mupirocin is bacteriostatic at low concentrations and bactericidal at high concentrations. [ 3 ] It is used topically and is effective against Gram-positive bacteria, including MRSA. [ 4 ] Mupirocin is a mixture of several pseudomonic acids, with pseudomonic acid A (PA-A) constituting greater than 90% of the mixture.
-Also present in mupirocin are pseudomonic acid B with an additional hydroxyl group at C8, [ 5 ] pseudomonic acid C with a double bond between C10 and C11, instead of the epoxide of PA-A, [ 6 ] and pseudomonic acid D with a double bond at C4` and C5` in the 9-hydroxy-nonanoic acid portion of mupirocin. [ 7 ] Mupirocin
+Mupirocin is bacteriostatic at low concentrations and bactericidal at high concentrations.
+It is used topically and is effective against Gram-positive bacteria, including MRSA.
+Mupirocin is a mixture of several pseudomonic acids, with pseudomonic acid A (PA-A) constituting greater than 90% of the mixture.
+Also present in mupirocin are pseudomonic acid B with an additional hydroxyl group at C8, pseudomonic acid C with a double bond between C10 and C11, instead of the epoxide of PA-A, and pseudomonic acid D with a double bond at C4` and C5` in the 9-hydroxy-nonanoic acid portion of mupirocin.
+Mechanism Mupirocin